LeonardoFerrisi/Utah_BrainToText25/phase1/README.md

 + VSCode

 #### Steps
-+ Activate WSL in a terminal using the following command: `wsl`
++ Activate WSL in a *terminal* using the following command: `wsl`
 + Change directory to the current one the phase1 folder is located in.
-(Example: `usr/Documents/UTAH_BRAINTOTEXT25`)
+(Example: `usr/Documents/UTAH_BRAINTOTEXT25/phase1`)
 + Run the following command to finish setting up the dev environment:

 ```bash